simplilearn-devops/devops-lesson-3/lab-3.1/README.md

-# Exercise 3.1 - Relaional Database
+# Exercise 3.1 - Relational Database

 Create a relational database container and access the database.